a-ichikura/jsk_robot/jsk_spotkinova_robot/README.md

 ```
 ### Control the full body

-To change the full body pose, You can use `body-pose` method.
+To change the full body pose, you can use `body-pose` method with rpy list or coords variable.
 ```
 (send *ri* :body-pose '(0 0.2 0))
 (send *ri* :body-pose '(0 -0.2 0))